 - ic.org is a great resource to find established cohousing intentional communities, and to learn how to manage them effectively.

 - The ICmatch Consultants page lists many who work with groups to establish their legal structures and facilitate decision making, with listings of external consultant groups at the end of the page, who can help link buyers, sellers, and investors.

-- The pages for IC Types may have additional resources useful for your group, especially single-parents shared housing and multi-family shared house.
+- The pages for IC Types may have additional resources useful for your group, especially single-parents shared housing or a multi-family shared house.

 - You might want to learn about and advocate for cooperatively owned condo or apartment complexes supported by government subsidies.

 Many families seek intentional community as part of a quest to create a unique experience for their children that includes a different type of education environment.
 Acton Academy is a novel self-directed schooling model that has created remarkable success and enjoyment for children.
 The founders welcome and support the duplication of this model.
 Here is a balanced review.
 This model builds on the principles of Montessori and Walden, other popular alternative education styles.